gwisk/gradguide/README.md

     (especially with mental health) and trying too hard to impress.
 The first one is a rather unfortunate one; it is my personal belief that in an ideal world, students should be able to be entirely honest about their struggles with mental health.
-Unfortunately, academia has an unfortunate stigma, and sharing about mental health or other struggles will not help.
+Quite regrettably, academia maintains this stigma.
 So, it is best to omit any mentions of mental health.
 Do discuss your struggles, but do not focus on the negative; focus on your response and ability to overcome.
 Lastly, don't try to oversell yourself.
 I believe you're awesome, but we're